-As there is a small herd of Roe Deer (and probably visiting Red Deer) at Silverglades, it is important to check for ticks on your body before departing, and to be aware that, if missed, you may need to remove a tick in the days after a visit.
+It is therefore important to check for deer ticks on your body before departing, and to be aware that, if missed, you may need to remove a tick in the days after.
 Some ticks carry Lyme disease and it is important to recognise the symptoms of an infected tick bite

 Ticks can be very small and can go unnoticed.
 They are most active from March to October, but they can be active on mild winter days.
 You will not feel the tick attach to you, so check your skin

-To download a leaflet explaining how check for and remove a tick safely without squashing it, click here
+To download a leaflet explaining how check for and remove a tick safely click here

 For more advice on ticks and Lyme disease, click here (Lyme Disease Action, a UK charity dealing with Lyme disease throughout the UK, providing accredited information that you can trust)